polyverse-appsec/vs-boost/internal_readme.md

 ### Debugging live tests
 * Open the debug viewlet (`Ctrl+Shift+D` or `Cmd+Shift+D` on Mac) and from the launch configuration dropdown pick `Extension Tests`.
 * Press `F5` to run the tests in a new window with your extension loaded.
+* Run your command from the command palette by pressing (Ctrl+Shift+P or Cmd+Shift+P on Mac)
+* Commands are listed under Boost
+* Set breakpoints in your code to debug your extension.
+* Find output from your extension in the debug console.

 * See the output of the test result in the debug console.
 * Make changes to `src/test/suite/extension.test.ts` or create new test files inside the `test/suite` folder.
   * The provided test runner will only consider files matching the name pattern `**.test.ts`.
   * You can create folders inside the `test` folder to structure your tests any way you want.

+### Packaging for Local or Internal Sharing
+To create a single package file of the Boost code to share or test - without using the Marketplace publishing - use the vsce package command. vsce is the Packaging and Publishing command - e.g. Visual Studio Code Extension (VSCE) To install it: `npm install -g @vscode/vsce`

 ### Publishing to Marketplace
 * We [publish Boost extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) on the VS Code extension marketplace manually - synchronized with